The Manager's Guide to Understanding Strategy: Getting Started

 - Menu, including style of cuisine and featured or rotating specials

 - Types of customers they are most interested in attracting and retaining

-- Ambiance or feel, including décor, lighting, noise level, temperature and more
+- Ambiance or feel, including décor, lighting, noise level, and temperature

 These and other key decisions reflect the restaurant’s core strategic choices.
 And of course, since there are so many options for us to choose from for eating, ranging from staying home to all manner of casual, fast, fine-dining, independent or chain restaurants, the owner makes her decisions based on her targeted customers and taking into account how she wants to be unique or different from competitors.